How to use household pesticides

 • If it causes only mild damage, think about tolerating it;

-• Try natural solutions first.
+• Try alternative solutions first.

 Many people prefer the services of a green space maintenance company for their lawns, trees and shrubs, or an exterminator for pest control.
 These companies have all the expertise needed to help you.